-PTS is a public authority reporting to the Ministry of Enterprise, Energy and Communications, and is managed by a board appointed by the Government.
+PTS is a public authority reporting to the Ministry of Infrastructure, Energy and Digital Development, and is managed by a board appointed by the Government.
 PTS has approximately 300 employees, with qualifications in, among other things, finance, law and engineering.
 Most employees work at the head office in Stockholm.

 PTS has seven strategic objectives: